banisterious/obsidian-oneirometrics/README.md

 ## Journal Structure Check

+> **✅ FEATURE COMPLETED**: Journal Structure functionality has been fully implemented and integrated into OneiroMetrics Hub.

-OneiroMetrics now includes a powerful journal structure validation system to help maintain consistent dream journal entries:
+OneiroMetrics includes a comprehensive journal structure validation system to help maintain consistent dream journal entries:

-- **Validation**: Check your journal entries against predefined structures
+- **✅ Validation**: Check your journal entries against predefined structures
-- **Flexibility**: Support for both flat and nested journal structures
+- **✅ Flexibility**: Support for both flat and nested journal structures
-- **Template System**: Create and use templates for consistent journal entries
+- **✅ Template System**: Create and use templates for consistent journal entries
-- **Templater Integration**: Use [Templater](https://github.com/SilentVoid13/Templater) templates for dynamic journal entries (see our [Templater Integration Guide](docs/user/guides/templater.md) for details)
+- **✅ Templater Integration**: Use [Templater](https://github.com/SilentVoid13/Templater) templates for dynamic journal entries (see our [Templater Integration Guide](docs/user/guides/templater.md) for details)
-- **Quick Fixes**: Get suggestions for fixing common issues
+- **✅ Quick Fixes**: Get suggestions for fixing common issues

+> **🚀 NEXT PHASE**: Advanced features like auto-detection, content analysis, and migration tools are planned in [Smart Journal Analysis 2025](docs/planning/features/smart-journal-analysis-2025.md).

 ### Using Journal Structure Check
 1. Enable the feature in settings
 2. Create or use the default journal structures
-4. Create templates with the template wizard
+3. Create templates with the template wizard
-5. Apply templates to new journal entries
+4. Apply templates to new journal entries

 ### Templater Integration
 OneiroMetrics now provides Templater integration as an alternative template engine for dream journals, offering: